Cocaine Addiction Treatment

 Cocaine used for confidence, work pressure, sex, socialising, or escaping low mood.

-Binge patterns followed by anxiety, shame, exhaustion, or depression.
+Binge patterns followed by anxiety, shame, exhaustion, depression, or renewed craving.

 Signs & Symptoms